 A preferred provider of fixed-, rotor wing operations and/ or maintenance services.
-The organisation is agile, flexible, reliable, just culture and customer focused.
+The organisation has a just culture and is agile, flexible, reliable, and customer focused.
 All this is supported by resilient performance: how we respond to, monitor, learn and anticipate the context (operating environment in short- and long term) which we do our business in.